WHAT WE DO

 Intermediate Level Education (Phases 1, 2, and 3) with the 97th Training Brigade (CGSOC/ILE).

 Functional training courses with the 83rd U.S. Army Reserve Readiness Training Center.

 Non-commissioned Officer professional military education at NCO Academy Fort Dix, NCO Academy Fort McCoy, and NCO Academy Camp Parks.

-In total, the 80th TC (TASS) teaches almost 150 individual courses from 12 unique Career Military Fields from the operations, operations support, and force sustainment divisions.
+In total, the 80th TC (TASS) teaches almost 150 individual courses from 12 unique Career Management Fields from the operations, operations support, and force sustainment divisions.
 The command also provides specified instructor personnel from its school brigades, as directed, to TRADOC installations in support of MOS-specific training requirements.

 As an agile institution that increases the capability, combat readiness, and lethality of its students, the 80th TC (TASS) prides itself in maintaining the ability to adapt its posture to meet emerging requirements in today’s complex operating environment.
 The command’s schoolhouses are destinations for world-class training experiences, and its instructors are ready to train anytime and anywhere.

 The command’s annual economic impact is roughly $50 million.
 In addition to the salaries of full-time civilian and military personnel, this figure also includes pay to Army Reserve Soldiers, money spent locally for the purchase of supplies, services, maintenance support, equipment, facility construction and renovation, and the G.I.
 Bill college tuition payments to Army Reserve Soldiers attending school.